Sectarian violence among Muslims: In Somalia

 Ahlu Sunna Waljama'a is a Somali paramilitary group consisting of Sufis and moderates opposed to the radical islamist group Al-Shabaab.
 They are fighting to prevent Wahhabism from being imposed on Somalia and protecting the country's Sunni-Sufi traditions and generally moderate religious views.

 In Syria

-Some analysts described segments of the Syrian Civil War (2011–present) to be sectarian, particularly between the ruling Alawi Shias and Sunnis.
+Some analysts described segments of the Syrian Civil War (2011–2024) to be sectarian, particularly between the ruling Alawi Shias and Sunnis.